 A castle with astounding fortress walls

 Koriyama Castle was constructed by a local samurai as a show of martial power.
-The walls of this fortress are peculiar.
-In the rush to build the castle, any and all available stones were used.
-This included Buddhist tablets, Jizo figures, and even gravestones.
-The castle still retains much of its original moat.
-The castle's formal gardens are its main draw, however, and a popular site for cherry blossom viewing.
+The walls of this fortress are unusual.
+Because there was not enough stone, all kinds of different stone materials were used in its construction.
+This included Jizo figures and even tombstones.
+The main highlights of Koriyama Castle are the reconstructed buildings, including the Otemon Gate, Otemu Tower and Gokuraku Bridge.
+The castle retains much of its original moat and is popular for viewing blossoms during the cherry blossom season.

 Flowers and tea